Harold Harmsworth, 1st Viscount Rothermere: Press baron

 Two of Rothermere's sons died as a result of their service in the First World War.
 Vere Harmsworth served in the Royal Naval Division and was killed in action on 16 November 1916 during the Second Battle of Cambrai.
 Vyvyan Harmsworth died in 1918 of wounds he had taken in 1916.
 To add to his stress, Rothermere's marriage broke down as his wife, Lillian, had an affair with his younger brother, St. John.
 Britain's strict divorce laws, which were not relaxed until 1967, would have required him to prove his wife's adultery in court to secure a dissolution of the marriage, and he refused to admit publicly to having been cuckolded.
 He became lonely and unhappy.
 He was a womaniser whose relationships with his mistresses, until 1927, were very brief, as he rapidly lost interest once he had taken his new conquest to bed.
 He had a tendency to ennui, walking the streets of London every morning looking for something new, and when he was bored with London, taking extensive foreign trips.
 Addison argued that Rothermere was a psychologically troubled man with his maniacal mood swings; an inability to have lasting relationships; and a tendency towards hysteria.

 Rothermere's political pessimism led him to fear imminent economic as well as political collapse.
 In November 1921, he wrote to Beaverbrook: "My own opinion is that we are on the threshold of the world slump.
 In its momentous consequences it is I am sure going to dwarf even the Great War.
 In the economic collapse of Russia, Austria, Hungary, the Balkan states, Turkey, Europe, and Asia-and the approaching collapse of Germany we see steadily being unfolded before our eyes a drama fraught with more perilous consequences for the human race than anything recorded in history".
 He had frequent night-time anxiety attacks, fearing that his wealth (he was one of the richest men in Britain) would diminish overnight, and he would telephone his corporate officer, Sir George Sutton, to demand information about his precise net worth.
 Any fall in the stock-market prices in the city or reports of economic trouble anywhere in the world caused him to demand immediate reassurances that steps were being taken to save his fortune.
-Sutton would assure him that he was taking such steps and that his fortune was secur, and then go back to sleep.
+Sutton would assure him that he was taking such steps and that his fortune was secure, and then go back to sleep.